-The cover of the Awara is made with both organic cotton and organic wool.
+The cover of the Premier Latex Hybrid is made with both organic cotton and organic wool.
 These materials are quilted into a Euro-style pillow-top that has a sleek look and a comfortable feel.
 Along the sides and bottom is a cotton and polyester blend that has four reinforced handles, making it simpler to move the mattress or adjust its position in your bedroom.

-The mattress clocks in at a total of 13 inches tall, giving it a profile that is tall but also able to work well with almost all standard fitted sheets.
+The mattress clocks in at a total of 12 inches tall, giving it a profile that is relatively tall but also able to work well with almost all standard fitted sheets.

-The Awara has a Medium Firm feel that is around a six on the typical firmness scale.
+The Premier Latex Hybrid has a medium firm feel that is around a six on the typical firmness scale.
 It contours to the body’s weight but does not have deep hug or cradling.

-The Awara is a latex hybrid mattress with a comfort layer of Rainforest Alliance-certified Dunlop latex on a base of pocketed coils, wrapped in an organic cotton and wool cover.
+The Awara Premier Latex Hybrid features a comfort layer of Rainforest Alliance-certified Dunlop latex on a base of pocketed coils, wrapped in an organic cotton and wool cover.